alin23/esformatter-collapse-objects/README.md

 * Respects your original esformatter whitespace settings
-* Conditions include a **max line-length**, a **max number of keys/elements** in the literal, a **max depth** of the literal (when it contains other objects or arrays), or when it contains complex expressions like inline functions.
+* Conditions include a **max line-length**, a **max number of keys/elements** in the literal, a **max depth** of the literal (when it contains other objects or arrays), or when it contains complex expressions like inline function expressions.

 ## Usage